Mansi242401/SQL-Ecommerce-data-analysis/analyzing_website_performance.md

 | /home            | 10714                 |

 Looks like our traffic all comes through our homepage right now.
+Here is a [dashboard](https://public.tableau.com/app/profile/mansi.vermani7229/viz/TopEntryPages/Dashboard2?publish=yes) showing the same results in a bar chart.

 **2.b) Website Manager's Response**